Are you ready to kickstart your music career?

-The interface is slightly bigger than usual, which could be a plus if you need something that is very easy to spot and access.
+Despite having an all-plastic top, the M-Track 2×2’s build is compact and sturdy.
+The interface is slightly bigger than usual, which is a plus if you need something that’s very easy to spot.

 But on the other hand, it may take up more space than usual on your workstation.

 It comes with easy-to-read meter levels underneath their respective gain dials.
-Though the meters offer a rather small range, it is still quite useful to have them there.
+Though the meters offer a rather small range, I’ll always take readable increments!

-It also supplies +48 phantom power with light to let you know if it is activated.
+It also supplies +48 phantom power with a handy light that indicates whether it’s activated.

-At the front, you will find a Hi-Z input for your guitar and your headphone output.
+At the front, you’ll find a Hi-Z input for your guitar and your headphone output.

 Rest assured that your sound quality will be top-tier, with zero latency and noise and a high dynamic range.
 The buttons, dials, and everything else are also very intuitive for beginners.